February 13, 2019

 - A newly created copy of the polyline solid is created and will be selected.
 While it is still selected, click the Convert to Plain Polyline edit tool.

 - The copy of the polyline solid will be converted into a plain polyline and will still be selected.
 With it still selected, click the Convert Polyline edit button.

-- In the Convert Polyline dialog, select the radio button next to 3D Molding Polyline, then click OK to proceed to the 3D Molding Polyline Specification dialog.
+- In the Convert Polyline dialog, select the radio button next to 3D Molding Polyline, then click OK.

-- On the Moldings panel, notice that by default, a plain square molding is chosen.
+- On the Moldings panel of the 3D Molding Polyline Specification dialog that opens next, notice that by default, a plain square molding is chosen.